grafana/k6-docs/src/data/markdown/docs/01 guides/02 Using k6/05 Options.md

 An example of a config file is available [here](/using-k6/options#config-json)

+> #### ⚠️ Keep in mind!
+>
+> When running tests in k6 Cloud and using a non-default config.json file, you will have to specify the cloud token inside your config file in order to authenticate.

 ### Discard Response Bodies

 Specify if response bodies should be discarded by changing the default value of